If interested, a potential contractor may, prior to the accreditation stage, send the following information by email to sp-dzu@nlmk.com:

 The Company uses internal carbon pricing in order to support assessment and prioritization of climate projects, forecasting of costs related to the introduction of CBAM and climate risks.
 The base for the internal carbon price is the projected allowance price under EU ETS adjusted for the Company’s share of exports to Europe.

-Internal calculations for NLMK Lipetsk's slabs and grain-oriented steel were verified independently in 2023.
+Internal calculations for NLMK Lipetsk’s slabs and grain-oriented steel were verified independently in 2023.
+In 2025, the external verification of the carbon footprint of certain groups of steel slabs, including carbon steel, low-carbon steel, ultra-low-carbon steel, and low-alloy steel, was successfully completed.